mitul45/GameServerChallenge/docs/Algorithm.md

   - If yes, game ends here, set game state as `FINISHED`.
 2. `pass_count++`
 3. Notify next user for his turn.

+###Create grid
+1. Choose a word from 10 dictionary words.
+2. Generate random `i` and `j` as start position.
+3. Chose random direction.
+4. Check if word can fit at chosen position in selected direction.
+  - If successful, go to `step 1` and select new word.
+  - If not, go to `step 2` and chose some other location.